MongoEngine/mongoengine/docs/guide/defining-documents.rst

             ]
         }

-If a dictionary is passed then the following options are available:
+If a dictionary is passed then additional options become available.
+Valid options include, but are not limited to:

 :attr:`fields` (Default: None)
     The fields to index.
 Specified in the same format as described above.